lilithgkini/challenges/Pwn/Challenge2/walkthrough/README.md

 ![](attachments/20241121164158.png)

-Another way would be to use the "scan" build in command in GEF.
+Another way would be to use the "scan" built-in command in GEF.
 The *haystack* would be the entire memory where the thread stack is and the *needle* would be the entire region where the binary code is, which makes things a lot easier.

 ![](attachments/20241121163917.png)

-With that we can finally calculate the base address and now we know the location of everything in the binary, the thread heap and stack and libc and we can finally overwrite the return address with a ROP chain, gaining execution flow and ret2libc to execute any command in libc that we want, such as execve with `/bin/bash`.
+With that we can finally calculate the base address and now we know the location of everything in the binary, the thread heap, stack and libc and we can finally overwrite the return address with a ROP chain, gaining execution flow and ret2libc to execute any command in libc that we want, such as execve with `/bin/bash`.

-Another thing to note is that the way we input bytes in the binary is scanf, which disregards whitespace characters.
-That means that all the addresses we work with need to not have whitespace characters.
-That goes for our ropchain as well.
+Another thing to note is that the way we input bytes in the binary is scanf, which stops reading at whitespace characters.
+That would end up truncating any addresses that include whitespace characters.

-To work around this we can use arbitrary write on an address 0x10 before, or overwrite everything in between with padding.
+To work around this we can use our **arbitrary write** on an address 0x10 bytes before and overwrite everything in between with padding.
 Or we can spawn a new thread and hope the addresses there will be better (but we would need to recalculate the offsets to the thread stack).

 In summary.